 - The cats in Diane Duane's Feline Wizards series have nine lives via a form of reincarnation where they keep some but not all of their memories.
 Occasionally, they'll get a tenth one.

-- In one of the Majyk books, by Esther Friesner, in which this trope figures frequently, a cat also loses half a life, the other half of which gets returned in the form of a kitten.
+- Scandal, the wizard's talking cat offsider in the Majyk By Accident books by Esther Friesner.
+In one of the books he also loses half a life, the other half of which gets returned in the form of a kitten.

 - Maurice of The Amazing Maurice and His Educated Rodents not only has nine lives, he haggles with Death over them.
 Maurice dies from wounds inflicted while taking out Spider the Rat King, and meets Death who comes to take away one of his lives and the life of Dangerous Beans, one of the talking rats who had also been killed in the struggle.
 Maurice asks him to take away two of his lives, instead.
 Death decides since he'll be leaving with two lives anyway, he does as Maurice asks.

-- Six Lives of Fankle the Cat by George Mackay Brown, is another one that uses the "reincarnation" version.
+- Six Lives of Fankle the Cat by George Mackay Brown, is a work one that uses the "reincarnation" version.